gregcman/gregcman.github.io/index.md

 - [Reddit](https://www.reddit.com/user/gregcman)

 ***
-## My mixed opinion of LISP
+## LISP

-LISP is not economically or socially viable because it is the most rapid prototyping language available.<br>
-It is indispensable if you:
-1. Enjoy programming itself
-2. Have a unique problem at hand with limited computing power.

-LISP is the essence of unbridled individualism.
-I, being an American, was raised on rugged individualism.
-Thus, LISP appeals to me and it saddens me that this cherished art is dying.
+Common LISP allows an individual programmer to prototype faster than any other programming language.
+It is the language of choice if you an an individual programmer.